 Old Lyme is a town of 7,600 permanent residents situated in New London County, Connecticut.
 Old Lyme’s Main Street is a historic district, and the town is home to the United States headquarters of German audio company Sennheiser.
 The town, itself named after Lyme Regis in England, provided the name for Lyme Disease after it was discovered when several children came down with what appeared to be rheumatoid arthritis in the mid-1970s.

-The Old Lyme personal injury lawyers of Polito & Associates are dedicated to helping individuals who have been hurt in preventable accidents.
+The Old Lyme personal injury lawyers of Polito & Harrington are dedicated to helping individuals who have been hurt in preventable accidents.
 We are qualified to work with clients injured in a wide variety of accidents, including the following:

 - Car/distracted driving accidents